South Korea–United States relations

-Diplomatic relations between South Korea and the United States commenced in 1950, when the United States helped establish the modern state of South Korea, also known as the Republic of Korea, and fought on its UN-sponsored side in the Korean War (1950–1953).
-During the subsequent four decades, South Korea experienced tremendous economic, political and military growth.
+Diplomatic relations between South Korea and the United States commenced in 1949.
+The United States helped establish the modern state of South Korea, officially the Republic of Korea, and fought on its UN-sponsored side in the Korean War (1950–1953).
+During the subsequent decades, South Korea experienced tremendous economic, political and military growth.

-South Korea has a long military alliance with the United States, aiding the U.S. in every war since the Vietnam War, and most recently during the Iraq War.
-At the 2009 G20 London summit, U.S. President Barack Obama called South Korea "one of America's closest allies and greatest friends."
-In 1989, South Korea was among the first batch of countries to be designated as a major non-NATO ally.
+South Korea has a long military alliance with the United States, aiding the U.S. in every war since the Vietnam War, including the Iraq War.
+At the 2009 G20 London summit, then-U.S. President Barack Obama called South Korea "one of America's closest allies and greatest friends."
+In 1987, South Korea was among the first batch of countries to be designated as a major non-NATO ally.
+In June 2023, South Korean President Yoon Suk Yeol said that he had upgraded the country's alliance with the United States to one that is "nuclear-based" in the face of North Korea's growing military threat.

-According to academics David Shambaugh and Michael Yahuda, there are currently several security factors shaping the alliance: